chethanm99/mentoring/mentees/README.md

 #### Can I contribute if I don't have a tech background?

 Absolutely.
-In addition to the countless code-based efforts available in the open source community, there are also numerous roles and opportunties to contribute that don't require specific technical experience.
+In addition to the countless code-based efforts available in the open-source community, there are also numerous roles and opportunities to contribute that don't require specific technical experience.

 Documentation, community engagement, project management and even blogging about your experiences in the space are all beneficial to the overall growth and sustainability of the community.

-Take some time to explore [relevant articles and resources] that can provide more clarity in different options available to you.
+Take some time to explore [relevant articles and resources] that can provide more clarity in the different options available to you.

 Example reference(s): TBC